Skip to content

 Script Development / InfluxDB

-The operation object of the InfluxDB connector is a wrapper for the third-party Python package influxdb (version 5.2.3), primarily providing methods for querying InfluxDB.
-This connector is compatible with the following databases:
+The InfluxDB Connector is a wrapper for the Python third-party package influxdb (version 5.2.3), providing methods for querying InfluxDB.
+This Connector is compatible with the following databases:

 • Alibaba Cloud Time Series Database InfluxDB Edition